-The LAP clinical team grew during 2006 in order to meet the needs of a steadily growing number of participants.
-The clinical team now includes a Clinical Director, a Case Management Supervisor, and six full-time Case Managers.
-A roster of Program Staff is attached as Appendix I. The number of professionally-facilitated support group meetings expanded as well during 2006, from 30 to 39 meetings each week around the state.
-A roster of current Group Facilitators is attached as Appendix H.
+Despite the fact that the number of intakes decreased in the past year, since the Program's inception there has been a 21 percent annual increase in the number of active participants in the Program, and that number is expected to continue to rise.
+The LAP clinical team grew during 2007 in order to meet the needs of a steadily growing number of participants.
+The clinical team added two new full-time Case Managers, bringing the total to nine full-time positions.
+A roster of Program Staff is attached as Appendix I ("LAP Staff Roster 2007").
+The number of professionally-facilitated support group meetings around the state grew as well during 2007, from 39 meetings a week in 2006 to 46 meetings in 2007.
+A roster of current Group Facilitators is attached as Appendix H ("Group Facilitator Roster").

-The work of the Evaluation Committees also continued to expand during 2006.
-Statewide, there are four Evaluation Committees (two in the North, two in the South) for the program.
-A third Committee in the South will be formed early in 2007.
-The committees met a total of 30 times in 2006.
-A roster of current Evaluation Committee members is attached as Appendix G.
+The work of the Evaluation Committees also continued to expand during 2007.
+Statewide, there are five Evaluation Committees (two in the North, three in the South) for the Program.
+The committees met a total of 34 times in 2007.
+A roster of current Evaluation Committee members is attached as Appendix G ("Evaluation Committee Member Roster").